Poisson-Dirichlet scaling limits of Kemp's supertrees: Sketching a phase diagram

 Hence, if we multiply all distances in $\mL_n$ by $1 / (C n^{1/\alpha_2})$, then the first level contracts to a single point.
 The mass of the level-$2$ components is concentrated on the small components by~\cite{gibbsmcta}, thus the entire mass of $\mL_n$ concentrates on this single point.
 For any fixed $k \ge 1$ the macroscopic loops in the $k$ largest level-$2$ components converge jointly after rescaling by $1 / (C n^{1/\alpha_2})$ to the $k$ largest jump heights of $(Y_s, 0 \le s \le 1)$.

 Thus, $\mL_n$ equipped with the uniform probability measure $\mu_{\mL_n}$ on its set of vertices satisfies

 in the Gromov--Hausdorff--Prokhorov sense as $n \to \infty$, with the limit $\mathcal{B}(\alpha)$ consisting of a single point carrying all the mass to which we attach countably infinite many massless loops whose circumferences equal the jump heights of the process $(Y_s, 0 \le s \le 1)$.
+The tightness condition required in deducing this convergence boils down to showing that $k$th largest jump of $(Y_s, 0 \le s \le 1)$ converges in probability to zero as $k \to \infty$, and this clear from the explicit description of its density function~\cite[Cor.
+3.4]{gibbsmcta}.